CGM & Time in Range

 Time in range versus A1C

-A1C is a measure of your average blood sugar for the previous three months—but it doesn’t document the daily highs and lows that people may have.
+A1C is a measure of your average blood glucose for the previous three months—but it doesn’t document the daily highs and lows that people may have.
 The introduction of time in range is a result of the improvements in diabetes management (specifically CGMs) and what we find out from your A1C, the current gold standard for determining diabetes management.

 Does that mean A1C is on the way out?
 No. It has been and likely will remain the standard measure of diabetes management because it’s well established that A1C can be used to predict and help prevent diabetes complications.